-Sedbergh School CCF has four sections, the Royal Navy, Army, Royal Air Force and the Pipes and Drums.
-All members of Year 9 join the section of their choice (Percussion Musicians and Pipers automatically join the CCF Band) and attend a camp during the final week of the School year.
+Sedbergh School CCF has three sections, the Royal Navy, Army and Royal Air Force.
+Members of Year 10 may join the section of their choice and attend a camp during the final week of the School year.
 Any pupils who arrive in the Easter or Summer terms may only be able to have a restricted choice of section in view of the training already achieved by that stage of the year.
 Normally the Army and RAF section go on camp from the final Saturday of term until mid-afternoon of the Wednesday at the end of term while the Royal Navy depart on the Monday of the final week and come back mid-afternoon on the Wednesday of the end of term.
 However, these dates are not fixed and will depend on finalisation of arrangements which should be confirmed by the preceding January.
 Parents should take into account these dates when they are making arrangements for travel and holidays in the Summer.

 Pupils are encouraged to continue in the CCF throughout their School career and may be able to change sections in order to broaden their experience.
 As Cadets progress, they will be promoted on merit, encouraged to take part in the instruction and training of new recruits and to contribute to the training programme.
 This type of experience carries weight on CVs and UCAS (University) applications.